tumblr/collins/DOCKER.md

 bare metal, OpenStack clusters, public clouds and more.
 For more infos, see [docker.io](http://www.docker.io/).

-This document explains how to build and run collins as a docker container.
+This document explains how to build and run collins as a docker container, though it is possible to build and run collins without Docker if you prefer.

 # Running collins on docker: